 MEAGHAN DELAHUNT is a novelist and short story writer.
 Her work has been widely translated and anthologised.
 In 1997 she won the Flamingo/HQ National Short Story Prize in Australia.
 Awards for her novels In the Blue House (Bloomsbury, 2001), The Red Book (Granta, 2008) and To the Island (Granta, 2011) include a regional Commonwealth Prize, a Saltire Award and a nomination for the Orange Prize.
 Her short story collection Greta Garbo’s Feet & Other Stories (Word Power Women, 2015) was longlisted for the Edgehill Short Story Prize 2016.
 Her latest novel is The Night-Side of the Country (UWAP, 2020)

 She has worked as a Creative Writing Tutor at the Prince & Princess of Wales Hospice in Glasgow and at St Columba’s Hospice in Edinburgh.
 In 2017-19 she was a Royal Literary Fund Fellow at the University of Dundee and Queen Margaret University in Edinburgh.
-She worked for many years as a Lecturer in Creative Writing at St Andrews University and Stirling University in Scotland.
+She’s worked as a Lecturer in Creative Writing at St Andrews University and Stirling University in Scotland.
+She is currently a tutor on the Oxford University MSt in Creative Writing.
 She is a qualified Hatha and Yin Yoga teacher and founding member of Yoga for Bhopal.
 Born in Melbourne, Meaghan has lived in Edinburgh since 1992.

 Meaghan Delahunt’s latest novel available at: